-The Organization receives free advertising through billboard, magazine, and rental truck advertisements that serve as platforms to market and brand the mission of the Organization.
-These donated advertisements are recognized as in-kind contributions at fair value and are expensed as used.
+WWP receives free advertising through billboard, magazine, and rental truck advertisements that serve as platforms to market and brand its mission.
+These donated advertisements are recognized as in-kind contributions at fair value, with a corresponding expense, as they are delivered to the public.